philoye/CacheManager/README.markdown

 *  **ttl:** The time to live in seconds.
 Defaults to `60 seconds`.
 *  **cookie:** Can be a boolean or a string containing the cookie value.
 Defaults to true
 *  **auth:** Hash of `username` and `password`.
 Password will be properly encoded.
+*  **timeout:** The time in seconds to wait before giving up.
+Defaults to 30 seconds.

 ## Example